Sign up for access to discounts, event updates, and exclusive content

 1. Wash your rice until the water runs clear, then cook it according to the instructions on the packet.
 Once this is cooking, start to chop and prepare all of your fresh ingredients.
-The fish and veg in this recipe will cook in a few short minutes, so try to time your rice accordingly.
+The fish and veg in this recipe will cook in 5-6 minutes, so try to time your rice accordingly.
 In a pinch you could use microwaveable rice.

-4. Heat a wok on the stove with a good amount of oil, and chuck in your veg once heated.
-Let it start to cook in the oil for a couple of minutes before adding your dried chilli flakes to taste, plus a good glug of soy sauce.
-Keep turning your veg to avoid it burning!
+4. Heat up a wok with a good glug of oil, and chuck in your veg.
+Let it fry in the oil for a couple of minutes before adding dried chilli flakes to taste, and a drizzle of soy sauce for flavour.
+Keep turning your veg to avoid burning!

-5. Once your salmon is almost cooked, pour over the remaining sauce and turn the fillets over for the final minute.
+5. After 4-5mins, pour the remaining sauce over the salmon and turn them over for the final 1-2mins cooking time.

 7. Serve and enjoy!